rmzetti/hover-exec/README.md

 # Hover exec

-This is the README for VsCode extension *hover exec*.
+This is the README for VS Code extension *hover exec* for viewing in a markdown previewer.

 ## Features

-*Hover-exec* facilitates execution of markdown code blocks in a variety of installed scripts.
+*Hover-exec* facilitates execution (from the editor) of markdown code blocks in a variety of installed scripts.

-The extension is activated when a markdown file is opened.
+The extension is activated when a markdown file is opened in the editor.

 Hover script exec in action: